CUAutoDrone/cuautodrone.github.io/src/2~Getting_Started/2~The_Basics/3~Code_Quality_&_Documentation.md

 Don't worry too much about long variable names, if you need a few words to describe the variable well, that's fine!
 Typing and reading are both faster than trying to parse confusing names.
 Also, keep abbreviations limited to common ones like img for image or lst for list.

 In general, you want your names to summarize the use and have a part of speech that matches its purpose.
 For example, functions should usually be an action phrase like "update_logging_params" or "set_waypoints".
-This makes it clear both what the function does (broadly) and that its a function.
-If the function was called "waypoints" it would be unclear its even a function.
-For classes, having a word like 'Manager' or 'Controller' can make be useful when naming a class that has broad responsibilities.
+This makes it clear both what the function does (broadly) and that it's a function.
+If the function was called "waypoints" it would be unclear it's even a function.
+For classes, having a word like 'Manager' or 'Controller' can be useful when naming a class that has broad responsibilities.
 Also, if something is particularly hard to name, it might mean its ill-defined and refactoring the code might help both in naming and general code quality.
 Remember, naming things is a skill and you will get better with practice.

 Finally, since Python unfortunatly doesn't have a pulbic/private distiction, we will use the convention that a single underscore preceding the name of a function or variable means that its private to the class.
 ```python